na-na-hi/renget/archive/d6rdp.md

 The Stellar Republic has also become famous for its entertainers.
 Many famous singers originate from these lands.
 Finest among them is Hoshimachi Suisei herself, who is thought by many to be perhaps the best of all the demigods in terms of musical talents.

+###Blessed
-Blessed: The Blessed of Suisei are growing more common with every year.
+The Blessed of Suisei are growing more common with every year.
 They primarily inherit their demigoddesses’ physical traits, often growing blue hair and becoming slender.
 A notable talent they all share is an incredible vocal range, one which Suisei herself is famous for.

 They are often found commanding the Comet Legions, as the transformation greatly enhances their reaction times.
 A fondness for stargazing, optimism, and energetic behavior is also noted to affect their personality, almost as if lost in a dream.
 This is great contrast to the early Blessed, who were far more bloodthirsty in behavior.

+###Leader Description
-Leader Description: Hoshimachi Suisei, the shooting star, has come far throughout the years to get to where she is.
+Hoshimachi Suisei, the shooting star, has come far throughout the years to get to where she is.
 After countless struggles, she has finally achieved what she sought so long ago, that being a stable, peaceful, and above all powerful country.

 Suisei has focused on her musical career in recent years, leaving much of the governing to the citizenry.
 Among all of the demigods, she perhaps has among the least role in governing these days.
 She has also worked to patch up her reputation over the years, to a fairly decent degree of success.

 It must be noted however that a ruthless streak exists in her that tends to come out when angered.
 Though one would not suspect it by looking at her, brutality is one of her favorite ways to solve problems.
 If one visits her personal dwelling, they may note a collection of skulls of those who particularly annoyed her in the past.
 Some state that the low corruption of the lands has less to do with love than it does with fear.

+###Leader Powers
-Leader Powers: Hoshimachi Suisei, as befitting her name, controls a unique form of cosmic and stellar magic that pulls foreign objects from orbit or manifests them.
+Hoshimachi Suisei, as befitting her name, controls a unique form of cosmic and stellar magic that pulls foreign objects from orbit or manifests them.
 Although this would ordinarily lend itself to a ranged fighting style, Suisei prefers to use it point blank for maximum effect.
 She also often combos it with her trusty axe which she is never without.

 Her enthusiasm to use her axe to split skulls has often alarmed the others, particularly the way she cackles gleefully as she cleaves skulls, but Suisei has never seemed to mind.
 However, this is usually how she toys with her foes.
 When she needs to get serious, she will ascend and begin raining comets down from the skies to absolutely flatten and obliterate all around her.
 Because of the high chance of friendly fire, her soldiers know the best way to survive is by staying as far away from her as possible.